lzxindustries/lzxtm/docs/modules/pgo.md

 <img src={PatchAverage} alt="Average" style={{}} />

+---

-### Unipolar Modulator
+### Unipolar Modulation

-Subtract a modulator from a primary signal, where both are unipolar 0-1V.
+Subtract a modulator from a primary signal, where both are unipolar, from zero to +1V.
 The primary signal *source a* passes unmodified when the modulating signal *source b* is at its midpoint of 0.5V.
 As a ramp shifter, *source a* is the input ramp, and *source b* is the positioning control voltage.
 As a brightness processor, *source a* is a unipolar color channel such as luma, red, green, or blue, and *source b* is the brightness adjustment.

 <img src={PatchUnipolarModulator} alt="Unipolar Modulator"/>

+---

 ### Weighted Mixer